 The School of Law operates on a semester system and requires successful completion of 88 semester hours for conferment of the J.D. degree.
-All requirements must be completed within 84 months of the student's initial enrollment in the law school and may not be completed earlier than 24 months after a student's initial enrollment.
+All requirements must be completed no earlier than 24 months and no later than 84 months after a student has commenced law study at the School of Law or a law school from which the School of Law has accepted transfer credit.

-Full-time students may not be employed until the completion of first-year required courses, and no more than 20 hours per week.
+Full-time students may not be employed until the completion of their first-year required courses, and, after completion of said courses, full-time students shall not be employed more than 20 hours per week.
+"Full-time student" is defined as a student enrolled in more than 12 credit hours during an academic term.